sfhacks/projects/README.md

 # Projects

-A collection of Prrogramming Projects for [sfhacks] (http://sfhacks.club/)
+A collection of Programming Projects for [sfhacks] (http://sfhacks.club/)